To ensure the accuracy of our patient satisfaction scores, we require that providers who see patients receive

 In treating patients with sarcoma, I collaborate with the surgeons and medical oncologists to determine the best course of treatment.
 Before surgery, radiation therapy helps to reduce the tumor's size, making it easier to remove.
 Following surgery, radiation therapy can improve local control and chance for cure.
 In treating sarcomas, we use an MR simulator in the planning process, which helps improve accuracy of treatment.

 Research is another interest of mine.
 I am a member of multiple national committees aimed at constantly improving and advancing the treatment and outcome of gynecologic and breast cancers.
 I am the principal investigator for several national trials evaluating novel, innovative approaches for breast and gynecologic cancer treatment.
 Each year, I am invited to present at many professional meetings, including the Gynecologic Oncology Group (GOG), ASTRO (American Society for Therapeutic Radiology and Oncology), and the Radiation Therapy Oncology Group (RTOG).

-- MD, Temple University School of Medicine, Philadelphia, PA, 1994
+MD, Lewis Katz School of Medicine, Temple University, Philadelphia, PA, 1994